 Students applying for the Ph.D. program in Counselor Education and Supervision, however, must submit their application for consideration by February 1.

 November 15: spring term

 April 1: summer term

-February 15: FAFSA priority deadline
+February 15: Free Application for Federal Student Aid (FAFSA) priority deadline

 Submit the FAFSA to ensure results are received by St. Mary’s prior to our financial assistance priority deadline.
 St. Mary’s FAFSA code is 003623.